We are currently seeking applicants for the following positions. These positions will remain open until they have been filled.

 • Ability to work in a team environment;

-• An interest in art, arts administration, or non-profit administration;
+• An interest in art, arts administration or non-for-profit administration;

-• Ability to commit to at least four months of interning.
+• Ability to commit to six months of interning.

-Please submit a cover letter, résumé and three professional references to lila(at)artisttrust.org by March 15, 2014.
+Please submit a cover letter, résumé and three professional references by August 25, 2014 to barbara(at)artisttrust.org with the subject line “Grants Intern Position.”